carlsmith/coffeeshop/docs/output.md

 string is a URL, it's loaded and the content is rendered as Markdown.
 If the argument resolves to a file chit, the chit's content is rendered.

-URLs are distinguished from key strings by simply checking if the string contains a colon or a slash; if it does, it's a URL, else a key string.
+URLs are distinguished from key strings by simply checking if the string contains a slash;
+if it does, it's a URL, else a key string.

 This line renders the next page in the book.

-    print "/docs/book/cosh_storage.md"
+    print "/docs/storage.md"